nluka/cpp-lib/docs/lengthof.md

 - [lengthof.hpp](../include/lengthof.hpp)

-(although you should honestly just copy paste the function into your project's utilities header...)
+(although you should honestly just copy paste the function into your project's util header...)

 ## example